turbot/steampipe-docs/docs/cloud/integrations/tableplus.md

 <img src="/images/docs/cloud/tableplus-namespace-select.png" />
 </div>

-Now select and run the `aws_ec2_ssl_policy` table.
-TablePlus will display the table's schema and preview the data.
-You may also choose to export the data in a CSV, JSON or SQL format if needed.
+Here we select the `aws_ec2_ssl_policy` table.
+TablePlus displays the table's schema and previews the data.
+You may also choose to export the data to CSV, JSON or SQL.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/tableplus-ec2-ssl-data-preview.png" />